-Ian Demsky is a senior writer and public relations representative for the University of Michigan Rogel Cancer Center.
-Ian joined the cancer center communications team in 2019.
-Prior to that he served as director of communications for the U-M Life Sciences Institute and science editor for Medicine at Michigan Magazine.
+Demsky joined the University of Michigan Rogel Cancer Center communications team in 2019.
+Prior to that he served as director of communications for the University of Michigan's Life Sciences Institute and science editor for Medicine at Michigan Magazine.

 A Phase I clinical trial, using a structurally related analog of the compound, is currently enrolling patients.

 U-M researchers are shedding new light on the ways in which two omnipresent proteins can influence the fate of stem cells during development — with exciting implications for research and health.

 Research suggests the possibility of a more general phenomenon, applicable to the growth of other primary cell types.

 In mouse models, the work uncovers a new potential target to improve immunotherapy approaches to the deadly disease.